Cyprinella spiloptera: Feeding

 Adult C. spiloptera prey on surface insects and immature aquatic organisms.

 Conservation status

 Currently, C. spiloptera are listed by the IUCN as having the least concern for conservation.

 Life cycle and reproduction

 The spawning season of C. spiloptera lasts from mid-June until mid-August.
 Adult females deposit their eggs inside small crevices of rocks and submerged logs or roots.
-Their eggs, which typically hatch in about five days, are defended by male.
+Their eggs, which typically hatch in about five days, are defended by the male.
 The maximum reported age of C. spiloptera is five years, but most usually only live to be around two years of age.

 Etymology

-Cyprinella is Latin for carp, and spiloptera is derived from the Latin words spilos, or spot and pteron, meaning wing or fish.
+Cyprinella is Latin for carp, with the diminutive -ella and spiloptera is derived from the Latin words spilos, or spot and pteron, meaning wing or fin.